GEORGE5961/GEORGE5961.github.io/_pages/about.md

     </th>
     <th class="tg-oe15">
       <b>A Novel Sybil Attack Detection Scheme Based on Edge Computing for Mobile IoT Environment</b> <br>
       A new method is proposed to detect Sybil attack in mobile IoT environment and achieve 92% detection rate.
 Compared with other methods, our method has less memory overhead.
+This work is advised by <a href="https://ieeexplore.ieee.org/author/37858238200">Prof. Ruhui Ma</a>.
     </th>
   </tr>
 </table>